Propulsion of a flexible foil in a wavy flow: resonance, antiresonance, and destructive self-interference: Problem description and mathematical modeling

 The fluid is Newtonian, inviscid, and has a constant density $\rho_f$.
 Assuming $h_0 \ll c$, at leading order, conservation of mass and momentum for the fluid lead to

 where $\boldsymbol{u} = u\boldsymbol{i} + v\boldsymbol{j}$ is the perturbation velocity induced by the relative motion between the fluid and the foil, $\boldsymbol{i}$ is the unit vector in the $x$-direction, $\boldsymbol{j}$ is the unit vector in the $y$-direction, $p$ is the associated perturbation pressure, subscript $t$ denotes differentiation with respect to time, and subscript $x$ denotes differentiation with respect to the streamwise coordinate.
 Identical equations hold for the wavy velocity and pressure fields.
+The perturbation velocity additionally satisfies the no-penetration boundary condition on the surface of the foil, it decays to zero in the far field, and it is subject to the Kutta condition at the trailing edge of the foil; see~\cite{wu1972extraction} for details.

 A few important features are worth noting.
-At leading order, the total velocity and pressure fields are superpositions of those due to the uniform flow, the wavy flow, and the presence of the foil.
+The first is that the application of the Kutta condition at the trailing edge, together with Kelvin's circulation theorem, implies that vorticity must be shed from the trailing edge.
+This takes the form of a thin vortex sheet attached to the trailing edge of the foil.
+The vortex sheet is assumed to be planar (consistent with the small-amplitude assumption), and it extends downstream to infinity.
+Second, at leading order, the total velocity and pressure fields are superpositions of those due to the uniform flow, the wavy flow, and the presence of the foil.
 Furthermore, the wavy flow and the flow due to the presence of the foil are decoupled in the governing equations.
 The wavy velocity field does, however, appear in the no-penetration boundary condition on the surface of the foil,

 where $v_w = \boldsymbol{u}_w \boldsymbol{\cdot} \boldsymbol{j}$.
 It is solely through this boundary condition that the wavy velocity plays a part in determining the velocity and pressure fields associated with the presence of the foil \citep{wu1972extraction}.
 Note that only the vertical component of the wavy velocity field enters at leading order.
 For $\vert \boldsymbol{u}_w \vert \ll U_\infty$ and $h_0 \ll c$, the effects of the horizontal component of the wavy velocity are therefore negligible.
 Moreover, only the wavy velocity field along $y = 0$ appears in the leading-order boundary condition.
 This is to say that, at the leading order of approximation, the horizontal component of the wavy velocity field plays no part in determining the dynamics and forces of a flapping foil, nor does the vertical structure of the wavy flow.